OskarKlintrotSkolarbeteWP14/1DV449-NodejsWebScraper/Laboration 2/report.md

 ## Miscellaneous

 There is empty js-files under `config/enviroment/`.
+The logout-button is always visible.
+The message board is not automatically updated.
+The "remove message"-button is hidden per default and you have to activate it (after you have activated it in the code...).

 ## References
 [1] OWASP, "OWASP Top 10 - 2013," 12 Jun 2013 [Online].
 Available: http://owasptop10.googlecode.com/files/OWASP%20Top%2010%20-%202013.pdf.
 Accessed 29 Nov 2015